 Homeowners often consider how long it will take to pay back the upfront investment of adding solar to their homes.
 In Florida, it takes about 10.56 years on average.
 After that, you’ll be cashing in on your solar system from then on out.

-For those who are looking for ways to further reduce the cost of solar panels, there’s more good news.
-There are a few things to consider:
+For those who are looking for ways to further reduce the cost of solar panels, our Florida solar power incentive page provides more information on the potential savings options available for renewable energy.

 Investment Tax Credit Savings